SwapnaY23/weather/README.md

 - Cities will be lost when you terminate the app process

 # Tested
-- Nexus 6P running Android O 8.0 stock, One plus Andriod 10
+- One plus Andriod 10

 ## Built With